Cyb3rMutant/Cooperative-Scheduler/README.md

 the implemntation of yield is very similar to that of `do_it`, the only difference is that we do not need to create a checkpoint to come back to as we did with the scheduler's context. for it we use `swap_context` which takes 2 contexts, one is the one already running and the other is reclaimed off the queue, then they get swapped

-this also requires a change in the `fiber_exit`, because instead of going back to `do_it`, we want to go back to the last point reached in the previous fiber, to do that we check that the stack is not empty to make sure something yielded, then pop the stack and swap to that fiber's context, and once it finishes and calls `fiber_exit` the stack will be empty so control goes back to `do_it`

 ## Example

-example one shows how `yield` works, we also have a nested yield. the best way to show it is using a drawing:
+example 1 and 2 show how `yield` works, we also have a nested yield. the best way to show it is using a drawing:

 ![yield](./img/yield_drawing.jpg)

-and to look at it from the perspective of the heap and stack:
+and to look at it from the perspective of the queue:

 ```
 spawned all three
     fibers: ['foo1', 'foo2', 'bar']
-    running: []
+    running: nullptr

 do_it: main -> foo1
     fibers: ['foo2', 'bar']
-    running: ['foo1']
+    running: 'foo1'

 yield: foo1 -> foo2
-    fibers: ['bar']
+    fibers: ['bar', 'foo1']
-    running: ['foo1', 'foo2']
+    running: 'foo2'

 yield: foo2 -> bar
+    fibers: ['foo1', 'foo2']
+    running: 'bar'

+fiber_exit: bar -> foo1
+    fibers: ['foo2']
+    running: 'foo1'

+fiber_exit: foo1 -> foo2
     fibers: []
-    running: ['foo1', 'foo2', 'bar']

-fiber_exit: bar -> foo2
-    fibers: []
-    running: ['foo1', 'foo2']

-fiber_exit: foo2 -> foo1
-    fibers: []
-    running: ['foo1']
+    running: 'foo2'

 fiber_exit: foo1 -> main
     fibers: []
-    running: []
+    running: nullptr
 ```

 (note we are using foo1 and foo2 for clarity)